xiaziyna/spatial-detrend/README.md

 </pre>

 ## Citation
+If you find this helpful please cite the following:
 Jamila S. Taaki, Athol J. Kemball, and Farzad Kamalabadi.
 Robust detrending of spatially correlated systematics in Kepler light curves using low-rank methods.
 The Astronomical Journal, 2023

 ## License